 Schloss Linderhof is a popular day-trip from Munich with easy transportation, long opening hours, and easiest ticket availability of Bavarian King Ludwig’s fantasy castles.

 Schloss Linderhof Palace is located in the Ammer Valley near Oberammergau and Ettal.
 It is a popular day-trip destination from Munich and can be combined with visiting the more famous and popular Disney-like Schloss Neuschwanstein Castle.
 Opening hours are long and the palace is open on Monday and most public holidays.
 The park is unfenced and tickets for the palace itself are fairly easy to obtain.
-Transportation to Schloss Linderhof is easiest by car but buses are also available.
+Transportation to Schloss Linderhof is easiest by car but buses and tours from Munich are also available.
 A hotel and restaurant are located at Linderhof Park with many further options available in nearby Ettal and Oberammergau – the town famous for hosting the Oberammergauer Passion Play every decade.

 Opening Hours for Schloss Linderhof Palace in Bavaria